MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-232-Regulation-STGeneral-Rules-Regulations-Electronic-Filings/subjectgroup-ECFRbb4b18809a52a60-Electronic-Filing-Requirements/section-232.101.md

 (16) Applications for an exemption from Exchange Act reporting obligations filed pursuant to Section 12(h) of the Exchange Act (15 U.S.C.
 78*l*(h)).

 (d) All documents, including any information with respect to which confidential treatment is requested, filed pursuant to section 13(n) (15 U.S.C.
 78m(n)) and section 13(f) (15 U.S.C.
-78m(f)) of the Exchange Act and the rules and regulations thereunder shall be filed in electronic format.
+78m(f)) of the Exchange Act and the rules and regulations in this chapter and the instructions to Form N-PX (§§ 249.326 and 274.129 of this chapter) shall be filed in electronic format.

 [58 FR 14670, Mar.
 18, 1993; 58 FR 26383, May 3, 1993]Editorial Note:For Federal Register citations affecting § 232.101, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*